ahdinosaur/avo/README.md

 Lusid provisions a fresh computer with the exact setup you need to be productive.

-Like .dotfiles on steroids, but less opinionated than NixOS.
+Like .dotfiles on steroids, but less ideological than NixOS.
 Friendly and functional.

 In the past, I've relied on Salt Stack to automate my machine setup, but I think a better way is possible.